ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

 The shared secret key can then be used with symmetric-key cryptographic algorithms.
 Key-encapsulation algorithms are often referred to as 'key-encapsulation mechanisms' or KEMs.

+In a key-encapsulation algorithm, participants A and B establish a shared secret as follows:

-In a key-encapsulation algorithm, participant A generates a key-pair: a private decapsulation key, and a public encapsulation key.
+1. Participant A generates a key-pair: a private decapsulation key, and a public encapsulation key.
-The public encapsulation key is made available to participant B, who needs to establish secure communication with the participant A.
+#.
+The public encapsulation key is made available to participant B.
+#.
 Participant B uses the encapsulation key to generate one copy of a shared secret, and some ciphertext.
-The ciphertext is transferred to participant A, who uses the private decapsulation key to compute another copy of the shared secret.
+#.
+The ciphertext is transferred to participant A.
+#.
+Participant A uses the private decapsulation key to compute another copy of the shared secret.

 Typically, the shared secret is used as input to a key-derivation function, to create keys for secure communication between participants A and B.
 However, some key-encapsulation algorithms result in a uniformly pseudorandom shared secret, which is suitable to be used directly as a cryptographic key.